Claytonn7/qwen2-colpali-ocr/README.md

 # Qwen2-Colpali-OCR

-This Streamlit application demonstrates a Multimodal Retrieval-Augmented Generation (RAG) system using the Qwen2-VL model and a custom RAG implementation.
+This application demonstrates a Multimodal Retrieval-Augmented Generation (RAG) system using the Qwen2-VL model and a custom RAG implementation.
 It allows users to upload images and ask questions about them, combining visual and textual information to generate responses.

-## Features

-- Image upload or selection of an example image
-- Text-based querying of uploaded images
-- Multimodal RAG processing using custom RAG model and Qwen2-VL
-- Adjustable response length
+It is deployed here on HuggingFace Spaces [https://huggingface.co/spaces/clayton07/qwen2-colpali-ocr]([url](https://huggingface.co/spaces/clayton07/qwen2-colpali-ocr))

 ## Prerequisites